theirishkiwi/victor-hugo/site/content/en/home/amygdala.md

 ## Out of Control Emotions

-- what this section is about

 Sustained emotional hijackings generate a steady hum of anxiety, which over time can ultimately lead to chronic anxiety.

-- why it matters

 Chronic anxiety, can trigger the stress response which sets of a chain of reactions in the brain and body.
 You feel a surge of adrenaline, your heart quickens, your palms feel sweaty, your muscles tense up, these physiological reactions are known as the "fight or fight" response.
 This response is healthy if the situation is life threatening, but today we are triggered by so many events, from being stuck in heavy traffic, dealines at work, credit card bills, the list goes no. None of which are endangering our lives, well not directly.